risk-of-thunder/R2API/R2API.Addressables/README.md

 ### '1.1.3'

-* Added the ``NotCatalogLoadable`` attribute, which when implemented on a field and in conjunction with RoR2EditorKit, forces an AddressReferencedAsset to never be loaded from the catalog.
+* Added the ``NoCataloLoad`` attribute, which when implemented on a field and in conjunction with RoR2EditorKit, forces an AddressReferencedAsset to never be loaded from the catalog.
+* Added the ``AddressableComponentRequirement`` attribute, when used with an AssetReferenceGameObject or an AddressReferencedPrefab, it can restrict the lookup search in RoR2EditorKit to only include Game objects that have the specified component

 ### '1.1.2'